Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

-In 1900 Balla spent seven months in Paris assisting the illustrator Serafino Macchiati.
-Around 1903 he began to instruct Gino Severini and Umberto Boccioni in divisionist painting techniques.
+In 1900 Balla spent seven months in Paris as an assistant to illustrator Serafino Macchiati.
+In 1903 he began to instruct Gino Severini and Umberto Boccioni in divisionist painting techniques.
 In 1903 his work was exhibited at the Esposizione internazionale d’arte della città di Venezia and in 1903 and 1904 at the Glaspalast in Munich.
-In 1904 Balla was represented in the Internationale Kunstausstellung in Düsseldorf, and in 1909 exhibited at the Salon d’Automne in Paris.
-Balla signed the second Futurist painting manifesto of 1910 with Boccioni, Carlo Carrà, Luigi Russolo, and Severini, although he did not exhibit with the group until 1913.
-In 1912 he traveled to London and to Düsseldorf, where he began painting his abstract light studies.
-In 1913 Balla participated in the Erste deutsche Herbstsalon at Der Sturm gallery in Berlin and in an exhibition at the Rotterdamsche Kunstkring in Rotterdam.
+In 1904 Balla's work was included in the Internationale Kunstausstellung in Düsseldorf, and in 1909 he exhibited at the Salon d’Automne in Paris.
+Balla signed the Manifesto tecnico della pittura futurista of 1910 with Boccioni, Carlo Carrà, Luigi Russolo, and Severini, although he did not exhibit with the group until 1913.
+In 1912 he traveled to London and Düsseldorf, where he began painting his abstract light studies.
+In 1913 Balla participated in the Erste Deutsche Herbstsalon exhibition at the Der Sturm gallery in Berlin and in an exhibition at the Rotterdamsche Kunstkring in Rotterdam.

-In 1914 he experimented with sculpture for the first time and showed it in the Prima esposizione libera futurista at the Galleria Sprovieri, Rome.
+In 1914 he experimented with sculpture for the first time and showed it in the Prima esposizione libera futurista at the Galleria Sprovieri in Rome.
 He also designed and painted Futurist furniture and designed Futurist “antineutral” clothing.
-With Fortunato Depero, Balla wrote the manifesto Ricostruzione futurista dell’universo in 1915.
-His first solo exhibitions were held that same year at the Società Italiana Lampade Elettriche “Z” and at the Sala d’Arte A. Angelelli in Rome.
+Together with Fortunato Depero, Balla wrote the Ricostruzione futurista dell’universo manifesto in 1915.
+His first solo exhibitions were held the same year at the Società Italiana Lampade Elettriche “Z” and at the Sala d’Arte A. Angelelli in Rome.
 His work was also shown in 1915 at the Panama-Pacific International Exposition in San Francisco.
 In 1918 he was given a solo show at the Casa d’Arte Bragaglia in Rome.
 Balla continued to exhibit in Europe and the United States and in 1935 was made a member of the Accademia di San Luca in Rome.
 He died on March 1, 1958, in Rome.